priyashsharma-lab/ccrm-java-project/README.md

 Campus Course & Records Manager (CCRM)

 1. Project Overview
-The Campus Course & Records Manager (CCRM) is a console-based Java application designed to serve as a lightweight student information system for an academic institute.
-It provides functionalities to manage student, instructor, and course records through a simple, menu-driven command-line interface.

-The application is built entirely in Java SE and demonstrates a wide range of core and advanced Java features, including a robust Object-Oriented design, modern file I/O with NIO.2, the Stream API for data processing, and foundational design patterns.
+For this project, I created a console application using Java SE that works as a simple information system for a small college.
+It's a command-line tool that lets you manage all the basic records: student and instructor profiles, the course catalog, and enrollments.
+The program is built with a focus on good object-oriented design, with the code separated into different layers for data, services, and the user interface.

 Core Features:

-Student Management: Add, list, update, deactivate, and view student profiles.
+- Student Management: Add, list, update, or deactivate students and view their profiles.

-Instructor Management: Add and list instructors to be assigned to courses.
+- Instructor Management: Keep a list of instructors who can be assigned to courses.

-Course Management: Create courses with details like code, credits, and department.
-Search for courses by department, instructor, or semester.
+- Course Management: Create courses, complete with course codes, credits, and departments.
+You can also search for courses by department, instructor, or semester.

-Enrollment & Grading: Enroll students in courses with business rule validation (e.g., credit limits) and assign grades.
+- Enrollment & Grading: A system for enrolling students into courses that checks rules (like credit limits) and lets you assign grades.

-Academic Transcripts: Generate and print detailed academic transcripts for students, including a calculated GPA.
+- Academic Transcripts: You can generate and print a detailed transcript for any student, which includes a calculated GPA.

-Data Persistence: Import and export application data (students, instructors, courses) from/to simple CSV files.
+- Data Persistence: The app saves and loads all data (students, instructors, courses) from simple CSV files so nothing is lost between sessions.

-File Utilities: Create timestamped backups of all application data and calculate the size of backup directories.
+- File Utilities: I included a feature to create a timestamped backup of all data files.

 2. How to Run the Project

-Prerequisites
+What You'll Need:
-Java Development Kit (JDK): Version 11 or higher.
+- Java Development Kit (JDK), version 11 or newer.

-IDE: VS Code with the "Extension Pack for Java" or Eclipse IDE.
+- An IDE like VS Code (with the Java Extension Pack) or Eclipse.

-Running from the Command Line
+Running from the Command Line:

-Navigate to Project Root: Open a terminal or command prompt and navigate to the root directory of the project (the folder containing the src folder).
+- Open a terminal in the project's main folder (the one that contains the src directory).

-Compile: Compile all .java source files.
-The -d bin flag creates a bin directory for the compiled .class files.

-javac -d bin src/edu/ccrm/cli/*.java src/edu/ccrm/domain/*.java src/edu/ccrm/io/*.java src/edu/ccrm/service/*.java src/edu/ccrm/util/*.java
+- Compile the code.
+This command will compile all the .java files and put the output .class files into a new bin folder. javac -d bin src/edu/ccrm/cli/*.java src/edu/ccrm/domain/*.java src/edu/ccrm/io/*.java src/edu/ccrm/service/*.java src/edu/ccrm/util/*.java

-Run: Execute the main class from the bin directory.

-java -cp bin edu.ccrm.cli.CliManager
+- Run the application.
+This command executes the main class java -cp bin edu.ccrm.cli.CliManager

-Running from VS Code
-Open the CliManager.java file.

-Click the "Run" button that appears above the main method.

-Interact with the application in the integrated terminal.

-3. Java Platform Explanations
+3. Quick Explanations of Java Concepts
-Evolution of Java
+Java's Evolution

-1995: Java 1.0 is released by Sun Microsystems with the "Write Once, Run Anywhere" promise.
+- 1995: Sun Microsystems releases Java 1.0.

-1998: J2SE 1.2 is released, introducing the Swing GUI toolkit and Collections framework.
+- 1998: J2SE 1.2 comes out, adding key frameworks like Swing and Collections.

-2004: J2SE 5.0 introduces major features like Generics, Enums, and Annotations.
+- 2004: J2SE 5.0 is a big one, introducing Generics, Enums, and Annotations.

-2014: Java 8 is released, marking a significant evolution with Lambdas, the Stream API, and a new Date/Time API.
+- 2014: Java 8 completely changes the game with Lambdas, the Stream API, and a new Date/Time API.

-2017: Java moves to a faster 6-month release cycle starting with Java 9.
+- 2017-Present: Java now has a faster 6-month release cycle, with Long-Term Support (LTS) versions like 11, 17, and 21 offering stability.

-2018-Present: Long-Term Support (LTS) versions (11, 17, 21) provide stability for enterprise applications, while new features are added in intermediate releases.

 Java ME vs. SE vs. EE
-Feature

-Java ME (Micro Edition)
+Java ME (Micro Edition):

-Java SE (Standard Edition)

-Java EE (Enterprise Edition)

-Purpose

-Mobile & embedded devices (IoT, TV)

-Desktop, server, and console applications

-Large-scale, distributed enterprise applications

-Core API
+- Purpose: Designed for mobile and embedded devices, like IoT gadgets or smart TVs.

-A small subset of the Java SE API
+- Core API: Uses a small subset of the Java SE API to keep the footprint small.
+- Example: The software running on a smart home thermostat.

+Java SE (Standard Edition):

+- Purpose: The core Java platform used for developing desktop, server, and console applications.
-The core Java platform (lang, util, io, etc.)
+- Core API: Includes the complete standard Java library (lang, util, io, etc.).
+- Example: This CCRM Project, or games like Minecraft.

+Java EE (Enterprise Edition):

+- Purpose: Used for building large-scale, distributed enterprise applications, especially web applications.
-Builds on Java SE, adding extensive libraries
+- Core API: Extends Java SE by adding extensive libraries for web services, servlets, and more.

-Key Features

-Small footprint, power efficiency

-JVM, Collections, Swing, NIO, Streams, etc.

-Servlets, JSP, EJB, JPA for web & business logic

-Example App

-A smart home thermostat application

-This CCRM Project, Minecraft, a desktop calculator

-An online banking portal, a large e-commerce site
+- Example: An online banking portal or a major e-commerce website.

 Java Architecture: JDK, JRE, and JVM

-JVM (Java Virtual Machine): The core component that executes Java bytecode.
-It is platform-dependent (e.g., there's a JVM for Windows, one for macOS), which is what allows Java code to be platform-independent ("Run Anywhere").
+- JVM (Java Virtual Machine): This is what actually runs the compiled Java code.
+There's a different JVM for Windows, Mac, and Linux, which is what lets Java code be "Write Once, Run Anywhere."

-JRE (Java Runtime Environment): A package that provides everything needed to run a compiled Java application.
-It contains the JVM and the Java Class Library (core classes like String, List, etc.).
-You need the JRE to run a Java program.
+- JRE (Java Runtime Environment): This is what you need to run a Java application.
+It includes the JVM and the core Java libraries.

-JDK (Java Development Kit): A full development kit for building Java applications.
-It contains everything in the JRE, plus development tools like the compiler (javac) and debugger (jdb).
-You need the JDK to write and compile Java code.
+- JDK (Java Development Kit): This is what you need to write Java applications.
+It includes everything in the JRE, plus the compiler (javac) and other development tools.

-4. Setup and Installation Screenshots
-JDK Installation (java -version)
-(Insert your screenshot here showing the output of the java -version command in your terminal)

-VS Code Project Setup
-(Insert your screenshot here showing the project structure in the VS Code explorer)

-5. Technical Requirements Mapping Table
-This table maps the mandatory technical requirements from the project statement to the specific location in the source code where they are demonstrated.
+4. Where to Find Technical Requirements in the Code Here’s a map of where I implemented the required technical concepts.

 Core

-Packages: edu.ccrm.domain, edu.ccrm.service, etc.
+- Packages: edu.ccrm.domain, edu.ccrm.service, etc.

-Main Class: CliManager.java
+- Main Class: CliManager.java

-Loops (while, for): CliManager.java (main run loop, menu handlers)
+- Loops (while, for): CliManager.java (in the main run loop and menu handlers)

-Decision (if, switch): CliManager.java (main switch, input validation)
+- Decision (if, switch): CliManager.java (in the main switch and for input validation)

 OOP (Object-Oriented Programming)

-Encapsulation: All classes in domain package (e.g., Student.java)
+- Encapsulation: All classes in the domain package (like Student.java) have private fields with public getters/setters.

-Inheritance (extends): Student.java and Instructor.java extend Person.java
+- Inheritance (extends): Student.java and Instructor.java both extend the Person.java class.

-Abstraction (abstract): Person.java (abstract class and getProfile method)
+- Abstraction (abstract): Person.java is an abstract class with an abstract getProfile method.

-Polymorphism: CliManager.java: Handlers use Person references.
+- Polymorphism: The menu handlers in CliManager.java use Person references to handle both Student and Instructor objects.

-Overriding (@Override): toString() and getProfile() in Student and Instructor
+- Overriding (@Override): I overrode the toString() and getProfile() methods in the Student and Instructor classes.

-Enums with Fields: Grade.java (contains grade points)
+- Enums with Fields: Grade.java is an enum that holds a double value for the grade points.

 Advanced

-Custom Exceptions: DuplicateEnrollmentException.java
+- Custom Exceptions: DuplicateEnrollmentException.java

-try-catch: CliManager.java -> enrollStudentInCourse()
+- try-catch: CliManager.java in the enrollStudentInCourse() method.

-Lambdas & Streams: CourseService.java -> Search methods
+- Lambdas & Streams: CourseService.java in the search methods.

-NIO.2 File I/O: ImportExportService.java (Files.read/write)
+- NIO.2 File I/O: ImportExportService.java uses Files.readAllLines and Files.write.

-Date/Time API: BackupService.java (timestamped folder names)
+- Date/Time API: BackupService.java uses this for creating timestamped folder names.

-Recursion: BackupService.java -> calculateDirectorySize()
+- Recursion: BackupService.java has the calculateDirectorySize() method.

-6. Usage and Sample Data
+5. Usage and Sample Data
-Running an Operation
+How to Run a Quick Test:

-Start the application.
+- Start the app.

-At the main menu, enter 2 to manage instructors.

-Enter 1 to add a new instructor.
+- Go to the instructor menu (2) and add a new instructor.

-Fill in the details.

-Return to the main menu and add a course, assigning the instructor you just created.
+- Go back to the main menu, then go to the course menu (3) and add a new course, assigning the instructor you just made.

-Exit the application with 0 to save your data.
+- Exit the app with 0 to save the data to the CSV files.

 Sample Data Files (test-data folder)
-The test-data folder should contain simple CSV files to test the import functionality.
+I've included a test-data folder with some sample CSV files you can use to test the import feature.

 instructors.csv

 1,PQR,pqr@,CSE
 2,Ayush,ayush@gmai.com,MAT
 3,Ram,ram@gmail.com,CSE

 students.csv